Leighton Buzzard railway station

 Leighton Buzzard railway station serves the towns of Leighton Buzzard and Linslade in the county of Bedfordshire and nearby areas of Buckinghamshire.
 Actually situated in Linslade, the station is 40 miles north west of London Euston and is served by London Northwestern Railway services on the West Coast Main Line.
 Until the 1960s the station was the start of a branch to Dunstable and Luton, with a junction just north of the present station.
 The station has four platforms.
-Platforms 1 & 2 serve the fast lines and are used by Avanti West Coast services running non-stop to/from London Euston.
-Platforms 3 & 4 are served by slower London Northwestern railway services to/from London Euston.
+Platforms 3 & 4 are served by London Northwestern Railway's services to/from London Euston.

-Page's Park railway station, terminus for the Leighton Buzzard Light Railway (a narrow gauge heritage railway), is on the opposite side of the town.

 History

-The first station simply known as Leighton was opened by the London and Birmingham Railway on 9 April 1838 as part of the first section of its line from London Euston to Denbigh Hall.
-The line had originally been planned to pass through Buckingham but opposition from the Duke of Buckingham ensured that it forced east through Linslade.
-A station with two-facing platforms was opened a ¼-mile south of the Linslade tunnels.
-These are arranged unusually for a four track main line: the southbound slow line has a tunnel to itself as does the northbound fast line, however the northbound slow and southbound fast lines share a tunnel.
-This stems from the fact that the line was built as double-track and when quadrupled, the two extra lines could only be placed along both sides, as single-track tunnels.
+The first station simply known as 'Leighton' was opened by the London and Birmingham Railway on 9 April 1838, as part of the first section of its line from London Euston to Denbigh Hall.
+The line had originally been planned to pass through Buckingham but opposition from the Duke of Buckingham ensured that it was forced east along the Ouzel valley.
+Local opposition in Leighton Buzzard then forced it west, necessitating a tunnel through the Greensand Ridge.
+Leighton Station was built half a mile west of the town and led to the development of modern Linslade, a mile south of the old settlement (renamed Old Linslade).